Gbox4/tstock/README.md

 # Notes

-- The free tier of the API is limited to 100 API calls per month.
+- The free tier of the API is limited to 500 API calls per day, 5 calls per minute.